carlmontanari/scrapli/README.md

 ## Todo

+- Investigate setter methods for setting user/pass/and other attrs on base scrape object... they should be able to be set at that level and have the transport updated if it can be done reasonably
+- Figure out why pyats breaks pyfakefs
 - Add tests for keepalive stuff if possible
 - Add tests for timeouts if possible
 - Add more tests for auth failures